 Under Internal Revenue Code Section 382, certain stock transactions which significantly change ownership could limit the amount of net operating carryforwards that may be utilized on an annual basis to offset taxable income in future periods.
 The Company has not yet performed an analysis of the annual net operating loss carryforwards and limitations that are available to be used against taxable income.
 Consequently, the limitation, if any, could result in the expiration of the Company's loss carryforwards before they can be utilized.
 The Company has not analyzed net operating loss carryforwards under Section 382 to date.
-As a result of the Helomics acquisition, there may be significant limitations to the net operating loss.
+As a result of the acquisition of Helomics Corporation ("Helomics") in 2019, there may be significant limitations to the net operating loss.
 In addition, the current NOL carryforwards might be further limited by future issuances of our common stock.